 The responsible statistician, Chris Dew, welcomed the feedback from the scrum: “Getting user feedback about publications can be quite difficult.
 The extensive comments from the scrum really helped us think about what the key information in the report is and how to quickly get this across to users.
 Hospital mortality is a really interesting topic and the ideas from the scrum will open this up to a wider audience.
 We also feel we can apply similar thinking to our other publications.”

 It’s encouraging that the scrum helped HSCIC to put out a new product so quickly and we look forward to seeing their users’ reaction to this.
 We think this modified approach has given new energy to the review process and will lead to more rapid and wider change.

-We are planning more scrums for the future, so let us know if you would like to be part of the pack, or would like your publication to be the ball!
+We have more scrum events in the future (see timetable above), so let us know if you would like to be part of the pack, or would like your publication to be the ball!